squeakyrobot/bestconversationever/README.md

 contact form will fail when submitting.

 ## Tech Stack
-This applicatioin is my first time using all the technologies listed.
+This applicatioin is my first time using all the technologies listed except Google analytics and reCAPTCHA.

 * [SvelteKit](https://kit.svelte.dev/)
 * [Tailwind CSS](https://tailwindcss.com/)